alkem-io/demo/README.md

   - choose local endpoint

   ## Alternative loading of sample data
-  - `docker exec ct_server npm run data-load-samples` (to populate the database directly on the server with some sample data)

-After working with the server for a while it might also be useful to reset the state of the server, which can be achieved with:
-  - `docker exec ct_server npm run data-reset-ecoverse`
+  It is also possible to use the [Data Management page](http://localhost:4000/data-management) of the server to both load sample data and to reset the ecoverse to an empty state - please see the [Server readme](http://github.com/cherrytwist/Server) for more details on this.